forestryio/forestry.io/hugo/content/blog/data-relationships-in-hugo.md

 One reason why you may not want to keep your data in the `content` section is because, by default, all markdown files in `content` are turned into HTML pages when the site is generated.
 However, since version `0.35`, you can create **headless bundles** in Hugo.
 A [headless bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) is a collection of pages that will not get published when the site is generated.

 {{% warning %}}
-You can’t query headless bundles with `.Site.Pages` or `.Site.RegularPages`, but you can retrieve pages from a bundle with `.Site.GetPage`.
+You can’t query headless bundles with `.Site.Pages` or `.Site.RegularPages`, but you can retrieve a page bundle with `.Site.GetPage`.
 {{% /warning %}}

 Let's switch our `venues` from a taxonomy to a headless bundle.
 After removing it from the `[taxonomy]` block in our `config.toml` file and deleting the file at `/content/venues/monticello/_index.md`, create  a new file at `/content/venues/index.md`.
 To identify the `venues` section as a headless bundle, insert the following front matter into that file: